Phase Retrieval for Radar Waveform Design: Introduction

-The radar AF is used as an aid to select suitable radar waveforms.
-An AF equal to zero except at one point is ideal for detection tasks \cite[Chapter 3]{jankiraman2007design}.
-But, in this case, the probability of the target lying within the response region would be near zero \cite{rihaczek1996principles}.
-In the absence of an ideal AF, significant theoretical efforts have been devoted to the problem of finding functions of $\tau$ and $f$ that are not only realizable as AFs but also have suitable radar performance.
-The resulting procedure of \textit{waveform design} has traditionally focused on achieving AFs that are \textit{thumbtack} with a sharp central spike and low sidelobes in the $(\tau$-$f)$ plane.
-Such an all-purpose AF is achieved by many conventional radar signals such as a narrowband pulse, linear frequency modulated (LFM) waveform, and stepped frequency pulse train \cite{jankiraman2007design}.
-Depending on the application, the AF may also be expressly shaped \cite{delong1967design,stutt1968best}.
+The radar AF may be used as an aid to select suitable radar waveforms.
+An ideal AF would be non-zero only at a single point \citep[Chapter 3]{jankiraman2007design}, although the probability of the target lying in such a precise response region would be approaching zero \citep{rihaczek1996principles}.
+In the absence of an ideal AF, significant theoretical efforts have been devoted to the problem of finding functions of $\tau$ and $f$ that are legitimate as AFs and have suitable radar performance.
+The resulting \textit{waveform design} has traditionally focused on achieving AFs that approximate a `thumbtack' shape with a sharp central spike and low sidelobes in the $(\tau$-$f)$ plane.
+Classic all-purpose parameterized and easily generated conventional radar signals include a narrowband pulse, linear frequency modulated (LFM) waveform, and stepped frequency pulse train \citep{jankiraman2007design}.
+Depending on the application, the AF may also be expressly shaped \citep{delong1967design,stutt1968best}.
 For example, when the returning echo comprises multiple scatterers with varying strengths, the AFs of all targets are superimposed and shifted only by the relative differences in range and Doppler velocities.
 It is likely that the sidelobe of a stronger scatterer masks the main lobe of the weaker scatterer thereby hindering detection of the latter.
-In that case, the AF shaping is beneficial to avoid such masking in specific regions of the $(\tau$-$f)$ plane.
+In that case, AF shaping is beneficial to avoid such masking in specific regions of the $(\tau$-$f)$ plane.

-In this paper, we focus on the above-mentioned inverse problem of synthesizing waveforms that satisfy a given, desired, or specifically shaped ambiguity function.
-This has been studied extensively in the past, beginning with the least-squares approximations of Wilcox \cite{wilcox1960synthesis} and Sussman \cite{sussman1962least} over the entire $\tau$-$f$ plane to more recent formulations \cite{arikan1990time,sen2009adaptive} for specific regions in the $\tau$-$f$ plane.
-The AF of resulting waveform must satisfy the following properties \cite[Chapter 3]{jankiraman2007design}: \begin{description} \item[P1]{Assume the sampling periods in time and Doppler domains are $\Delta t$ and $\Delta f$, respectively.
-The maximum value, say $M$, of the AF occurs at $(\Delta \tau ,\Delta f)=(0,0)$, i.e., } \item[P2]{ The total volume under the AF is the constant $\iint \lvert A(\tau,f) \rvert^{2} d\tau df$.} \item[P3]{ AF is symmetric in both $\tau$ and $f$, i.e., $ A(\tau,f) = A(-\tau,-f)$.} \item[P4]{ If the AF of $x(t)$ is $A(\tau,f)$, then the AF of $x(t)\exp(i\pi k t^{2})$ is $A(\tau, f + k\tau)$.} \end{description}
+In this paper, we focus on the inverse problem of synthesizing waveforms that satisfy a given, desired, or specifically shaped ambiguity function.
+This has been studied extensively in the past, beginning with the least-squares approximations of Wilcox \citep{wilcox1960synthesis} and Sussman \citep{sussman1962least} over the entire $\tau$-$f$ plane to more recent formulations \citep{arikan1990time,sen2009adaptive} for specific regions in the $\tau$-$f$ plane.